-Combine these school fundraiser products, processes and prizes for big results
+Combine these fundraiser products and prizes for big results

 School fundraisers are just as much of an art as a science.
 These critical, money-raising events are a combination of creativity and strategy that leverage the appeal of amazing products coupled with the power of high participation.

 As you plan your school fundraising project, it’s easy to miss the forest for the trees.
 While focusing on individual metrics like participation or sales volume is a critical part of evaluating and improving, a look at the big picture can transform your perspective and help you make strategic choices that lead to big results.

 A school fundraiser is comprised of a few major concepts and tying every small decision to one of these big components is a valuable organizational tool.
 Keep these in mind as you’re building committees, selecting school fundraising companies, and putting together a plan to help your school meet its goals.

 Catalog sales rely heavily on the sale of quality, appealing fundraising products.
 This is the “bread and butter” of your school fundraising program, and it’s a component that affects appeal, profit, interest, and your overall success.
 Selecting the right product or brochure is the most essential aspect of a winning school fundraiser.

 Product fundraisers traditionally involve the selection of one item or one type of item, such as a candy bar fundraiser or a popcorn fundraiser.
 Students will focus on selling only this item.
 Product fundraisers are generally novelties that have widespread appeal at a very accessible price point.
 They’re easy to execute and manageable for student groups to sell at school to their peers, as well as outside in the community.

 Alternatively, many of our variety shopper brochure fundraisers offer customers a large selection of products, confections, and even subscriptions to select from.
 These catalogs of goods often have a seasonal focus and are likely to have something for every customer.
 The items have variable price points.
 Parents will often bring these catalogs to their friends and coworkers.